Ayush150655/Data-Structure-and-Algorithm-questions/README.md

 # Data-Structure-and-Algorithm-questions

-In this repo I have uploaded some implemented DSA questions that are helpful in problem solving and in placements also.
+In this repo I have uploaded some Data Structures and Alogorithms questions in c++ that are helpful in problem solving and in placements also.